sacha-l/collectables-ethdenver-workshop/collectables-workshop/1-specs.md

 The pallet we're building is based on the well known [ERC721 standard](https://eips.ethereum.org/EIPS/eip-721).
 Our pallet is pretty much analagous.
 But we're going to build a **specific type of NFT representing the DNA of a collectable Kitty.**
-It'll show how we're able to build some NFT-like standard and tell a well known story around it, the CryptoKitties story.
+It'll show how we're able to build some NFT-like standard and tell a well known story around it: the Crypto Kitties story.

 Here are some of the ERC721 features our pallet will have: